jessika/jessika.dev/posts/dark-mode.md

 To update the basic colors on my website, my first step was installing a style system that supports dark mode.
 I'm using a style system so that I don't have to design my own colors.
 The style system contains colors in both dark and light versions.
 I decided to use Bootstrap because it's a popular and well-maintained style choice that I've been wanting to try out.

-1. To use Bootstrap, follow the installation instructions at https://getbootstrap.com/docs/5.3/getting-started/download/.
-I used npm to install, and imported the styles from https://getbootstrap.com/docs/5.3/getting-started/download/.
-[Note that v5.3 is the first Bootstrap version with color mode support](https://getbootstrap.com/docs/5.3/customize/color-modes/)
+1. First you need to install Bootstrap.
+For my React application, I'm using React Bootstrap which I installed with the instructions from [https://react-bootstrap.netlify.app/docs/getting-started/introduction](https://react-bootstrap.netlify.app/docs/getting-started/introduction).
+Note that [v5.3 is the first Bootstrap version with color mode support](https://getbootstrap.com/docs/5.3/customize/color-modes/).

 1. In Bootstrap, you can set the color mode by setting the attribute `data-bs-theme` on an HTML element.
 To set the color mode for the entire page, I set the `data-bs-theme` on the body of the document.
 This code snippet shows how to update the `data-bs-theme` attribute whenever the user's color mode preference changes.
-It uses the `registerColorScheme` method defined in the [prior section](#detecting-the-users-color-mode-preference).
+It uses the `registerColorScheme` method defined in the prior section: ["Detecting the user's color mode preference"](#detecting-the-users-color-mode-preference).

     ```typescript
     registerColorSchemeListener((theme: ColorScheme) => {